 Families choose to pay out-of-pocket for birth center and home birth care because they believe in the model of care we provide.
 Midwifery fees are paid at your appointments according to the financial plan we establish at your initial visit and are due in full by 36 weeks in pregnancy.
 Payments are agreed upon at your first prenatal appointment.

-We accept cash, checks, PayPal, and all major credit cards.
+We accept cash, and checks.
 Midwifery fees are paid according to your financial plan at your prenatal visits and are due in full by 36 weeks.
 Payment plans are agreed upon at your first prenatal appointment.